WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ### What software supplies the block filters that Wasabi uses?

-Since Wasabi version [2.8.0](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.8.0), Wasabi fetchers the block filters from the Bitcoin P2P network.
+By default, Wasabi fetchers the block filters from the Bitcoin P2P network.

 If a node providing these filters were to misbehave, your wallet could display fewer funds than you actually control.

 Using the filters from the Bitcoin P2P network does not compromise the clients' privacy as it downloads the blocks from a random Bitcoin peer-to-peer node (or your own node), so the node serving the filters cannot spy on which blocks you are interested in.
 Furthermore, the random node will only know which block is needed but it does't know which transaction(s) belongs to the wallet.

-Since Wasabi version [2.6.0](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.6.0) Wasabi also works with a Bitcoin node that can supply standard BIP 158 block filters.
+Prior to Wasabi version [2.8.0](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.8.0) Wasabi fetches the block filters from the indexer.
-This means that the client is no longer dependent on a Wasabi backend for downloading filters to synchronize the wallet.
+But now the client is no longer dependent on a Wasabi backend for downloading filters to synchronize the wallet.

 ### Is the Backend's (Coordinator) code open-source?